goofball222/unifi/README.md

 * New Ubuntu image: linux/amd64, linux/arm64
 * Multi-architechture images rebuilt back to 5.14 (non-static/tagged builds).
 * Targeting switch from Debian as latest/default to Ubuntu in the near future if no [issues](https://github.com/goofball222/unifi/issues) reported with it.
 Please test!

-**2021-06-15:**
-* Switch "latest" and "latest-alpine" tags to track 6.2 official.
-* Make sure you're making regular backups before upgrading, rolling back to an older version without a .unf file or a full DB backup is not possible.

 **2020-10-25:**
 * Directory and tag structure was reworked to match UI community beta/official designations (no more unstable/testing/sc/stable)